-Before joining The Associated Press, she was freelancing mainly as a Deputy Foreign News Editor for Sky News in London.
-There, she was responsible for Sky’s foreign correspondence by liaising output producers with the channel’s correspondents, international bureaus, affiliates and freelancers.
-She also managed the Foreign Desk’s intake operations by monitoring video agencies and news wires, as well as supervising pre-recorded and live feeds coming from the field.
-She worked closely with the Senior News Editor on day shifts and minded the Desk alone on overnight shifts.
+Before joining AP, I briefly worked as Deputy Foreign News Editor for Sky News in London (2013-2014), on a freelance contract.
+There, I was responsible for Sky’s foreign correspondence by liaising output producers with the channel’s correspondents, international bureaus, affiliates and freelancers.
+I also managed the Foreign Desk’s intake operations by monitoring video agencies and news wires, as well as supervising pre-recorded and live feeds coming from the field.
+I worked closely with the Senior News Editor on day shifts and worked on the desk alone on overnight shifts.

-Before moving to London, Liliana was based in Romania where she founded and ran her own independent television production company.
-It delivered major news, features and current affairs to the international media and also offered a wide range of additional production services for international media outlets, such as production and post-production equipment, transport services, cameramen, video editors and drivers.
+Before moving to London, I was based in Romania, where I founded and ran my own independent television production company, Purple Mind Productions.
+It delivered major news, features and current affairs reports to international media outlets and offered a wide range of additional production services, such as hiring local production talent, production and post-production equipment, making transport and accommodation arrangements for crews, etc.

-During that time, she collaborated with various international media organizations including CNN, The Economist, France 24 English, Sky News, ITV, Euronews, Channel 5 UK, RT, ARTE, The Sunday Times, The Atlantic and The Huffington Post.
+During that time, in my mid-twenties, I worked for CNN International, The Economist, France 24 English, Sky News, ITV, Euronews, Channel 5 UK, RT, ARTE, The Sunday Times, The Atlantic and The Huffington Post.

-Throughout 2012, she covered for CNN, The Economist and France 24 English the political crisis in Romania, by reporting on the massive anti-government demonstrations in January, the government’s resignation, the change of power, the suspension of the country’s president, the impeachment referendum and the local and parliamentary elections.
-Liliana has also reported live for CNN International and France 24 English on major stories in Romania.
+In 2012, I covered for CNN, The Economist and France 24 English the political crisis in Romania, reporting on the massive anti-government demonstrations in January, the government’s resignation, the change of power, the suspension of the country’s president, the impeachment referendum and the local and parliamentary elections.
+I also reported live for CNN International and France 24 English on major stories in Romania.

-In 2010, she spent three months at the CNN Global Headquarters in Atlanta, working as an intern for the International Assignment Desk.
-During this internship, she also worked for cnn.com and for the various shows, such as Backstory, I-Desk, Political Mann, African Voices and CNN Newsroom.
-She also wrote segments for Connect the World, World One and Quest Means Business.
+In 2010, I spent three months at the CNN Global Headquarters in Atlanta, working as an intern at the International Assignment Desk.
+During this internship, I also worked for cnn.com and for the various shows, such as Backstory, I-Desk, Political Mann, African Voices and CNN Newsroom, Connect the World and Quest Means Business.

-In 2009, she did another six-week internship at the CNN London Bureau, working for the morning show “CNN Today”.
+In 2009, I did a six-week internship at the CNN London Bureau, working for the morning show “CNN Today”.

-Ms. Ciobanu holds a Master of Arts with Distinction in Television Journalism from the University of London.
-Her academic study was focused on the British broadcast industry, with an emphasis on news, current affairs and investigative programs.
-These programs were featured on BBC News, BBC One, BBC Two, BBC Three, BBC Four, Sky News, Channel 4, Channel 5 and ITV.
-Additionally, she studied media law and ethics in the British and American media industries.
+I graduated with a Master of Arts with Distinction in Television Journalism from Goldsmiths College, University of London in 2011.
+My academic study was focused on the British broadcast industry, with an emphasis on news, current affairs and investigative programmes.
+These programmes were featured on BBC News, BBC One, BBC Two, BBC Three, BBC Four, Sky News, Channel 4, Channel 5 and ITV.
+Additionally, I studied media law and ethics in the British and American media industries.

-Ms. Ciobanu possesses advanced skills in filming and photography and can work with professional camcorders and DSLR cameras.
-Her technical knowledge includes Adobe Premiere Pro, Avid Media Composer, Final Cut Pro, Adobe After Effects, Adobe Photoshop, iNews and ENPS.
+I can film and take photographs and can work with professional camcorders and DSLR cameras.
+I have worked with Adobe Premiere Pro, Avid Media Composer, Final Cut Pro, Adobe After Effects, Adobe Photoshop, iNews and ENPS.